openframeworks/ofBook/03_setup_and_project_structure/chapter.md

 Eclipse is the IDE of choice for Linux, yet it also runs on Mac and Windows machines.
 For Android development you'll need to use Eclipse, regardless of your platform.
 ![Eclipse Screenshot](images/eclipseScreenshot.png "Eclipse Screenshot")

-####The NO-IDE IDE.####
+####The NO-IDE IDE.
+Makefiles####
-Using the terminal and makefiles.
+Using the terminal and Makefiles.
 OF has implemented makefiles across it complete ecosystem.
 Makefiles are some text files that describe how to compile something.
-These are used by a program called GNU Make, which is really nice as it allows to compile and configure large projects in a really simple way.
-When using this option your main interface will be the Terminal or Cmd app.
+These are used by a program called GNU Make, which is really nice as it allows to compile and configure large projects in a really simple way.When using this option your main interface will be the Terminal or Cmd app.
 It is a text-based interface, just like that old school DOS, but it is super powerful.
 Any experienced programmer should feel very comfortable with this option, as it will work for any platform, and in some cases it can speed up development.
-If you are developing for the Raspberry Pi you'll have to make use of the Makefiles.
-These also come handy when compiling via SSH.
-If you want to develop an OF app for the Raspberry Pi you must use the Makefiles as another way, like using an IDE, has not been implemented in OF yet.
+If you are developing for the Raspberry Pi you'll have to make use of the Makefiles because another IDE option for it has not been implemented in OF yet.
 Sometimes you might need to compile your code in a remote machine.
 An easy way is to log into the remote machine using SSH and compile via command line using the Makefiles.
 If you are really picky and you don't like any of the IDEs that OF has been implemented for, using the Makefiles will make it really easy to start using another IDE.
 To use the Makefiles you need to have GNU Make installed.